-Make Yourself Visible - Night Riding - Nearly 60% of all adult fatal bicycle accidents in Florida occur during twilight and nighttime hours even though only 3% of bicycle usage takes place duroccur during twilight and nighttime hours even though only 3% of bicycle usage takes place during that time period.
+Make Yourself Visible - Night Riding - Nearly 60% of all adult fatal bicycle accidents in Florida occur during twilight and nighttime hours even

+60% of all adult fatal bicycle accidents in Florida occur during twilight and nighttime hours even though only 3% of bicycle usage takes place during that time period.
 While riding between sunset and sunrise the law requires the use of a lamp on the front of the bicycle exhibiting a white light visible from a distance of 500 ft. and a lamp on the rear exhibiting a red light visible from a distance of 600 ft. to the rear.

-Observe Traffic Laws, Signs and Signals - In the state of Florida, the bicycle is legally defined as a vehicle.
+Observe Traffic Laws, Signs and Signals - In the State of Florida, the bicycle is legally defined as a vehicle.
 Bicyclists have the same rights and duties on the roadway, and must obey the same traffic laws, as an operator of any other vehicle.